HypeMC/versioning-bundle/README.md

 ### Custom strategies

-To implement a custom strategy all you need to do is create a service which implements the `StrategyInterface` interface.
+To implement a custom strategy, create a service that implements the `StrategyInterface` interface.

 ```php
 namespace App;